garmartirosy/profile/crm/README.md

 	sudo mariadb-secure-installation

-The older name for the cmd above was: mysql_secure_installation
+The older name for the cmd above was: mysql\_secure\_installation

-First enter your machine password, then blank for the MariaDB database's root password
+First enter your machine password, then (possibly) blank for the MariaDB database's root password

 Initial login response says:
 You already have your root account protected, so you can safely answer 'n'.